Francophone food and drink

 1 Elgin Restaurant

-This casual, airy eatery is located within the National Arts Centre, Ottawa’s performing arts organization.
-With a focus on local seasonal ingredients, their diverse menu of contemporary cuisine has something for everyone.
-Meals are inspired by French cooking, Métis, and Canadian and French-Canadian traditions, among others.
+With a focus on local seasonal ingredients, the diverse menu of contemporary cuisine is inspired by French cooking and Métis and French-Canadian traditions.

 Try the delicious Li zhaardayn starter (Michif for “The Garden”), which includes carrot and lentil hummus, pickled beets, puffed wild rice, Aunt Ruth’s celery seed vinaigrette, dandelion and mustard greens and purslane.
-A new indoor-outdoor annex means you can savour your meal outside comfortably in colder weather.

 Location: 1 Elgin Street, Ottawa